 By the late 80s and early 90s, the advent of the home computer with multimedia capabilities allowed virtually anyone that owned a computer to create and record music.
 Not only big music labels were able to produce high-quality albums, but many independent artists had the chance to do so from improvised digital home studios.

 Most of this production was happening in rich countries with easy access to technology, like US, UK, and Germany.
-The techno scene originated in Germany, reached the UK, and it was later associated with the Chicago & Detroit EDM scene in America.
+Different subgenres gained popularity and reached differnet parts of the world.
+Techno's roots are usually associated with Germany and Detroit, while house music has strong connections to Chicago.

 The Early Days of Jungle Music